miklevin/MikeLev.in/_posts/2023-05-25-micro-soft-brains-and-saber-toothed-stability.md

 things that'll ruin you.
 Not everyone's cut out to be cut throat...
 I mean run their own business.

-So instead, really smart people get to say they work at this really cool place called Y Combinator.
+So there's the usual ***Peter Drucker Knowledge Worker*** trade-off.
+But then there's incubators, where instead of tit for tat, these really smart get work on the ***hackernews feed*** that they should go work at this really cool place called Y Combinator.
 The Y?
 Oh, that stands for Yahoo, but Yahoo sounds uncool so we hide it as the symbol for the macho macho Y-chromosome.
 Why?
 Well to hypnotize and befuddle them, of course!
 Does everyone get a million dollars to start up in this lovely cozy incubator?
 No, no, no. Just the ones who are already rich.
 The rest get about $5,000.
-Those are the ones we squeeze like lemons making think they're in charge until we assert our control.
+Those are the ones we squeeze like lemons&#151;letting them believe they're in charge until one of them takes off.
+Then we assert our control.

 Wait, are you saying an incubator like Y-Combinator that can lead to things like OpenAI are just as bad as their "big tech" enemies?
 Why yes!
-Of course we are.
-We've got an axe to chop a Google beanstalk with, Jack.
-Now go away kid, you bother me.
-Either that, or wink, wink, nudge, nudge.
-Hop onboard kid.
-It's going to be a wild ride!
+Of course they are.
+There is no "little guy" in this picture but you.
+We're actually quite big and have a pretty big axe we've been grinding for awhile now.
+The world doesn't know jack, but the world is getting to know Jack... as it teams up with Microsoft carrying that very big OpenAX, "And now we're chopping that Google beanstalk, Morty!
+We're chopping away at it until it comes tumbling down out of the sky, Morty!"

+The next line is either: "Now go away kid, you bother me." or "Wink, wink, nudge, nudge.
+Let's go on an adventure, kid" based on who you are.

-The book to read my friends is Ben Levin's ***Craig of The Creek*** with this enemy band of children who live... what?
+There is a very important cartoon to watch that I'm referring to here.
+It's Ben Levin's ***Craig of The Creek*** with this enemy band of children who live... what?
 Oh, oh right!

+No, it's a book I'm actually referring to, friends.
+That underrated but up in the ranks with ***1984*** and ***Brave New World*** book by Ira Levin is
-The book to read my friends is Ira Levin's ***This Perfect Day***.
-It's everything Craig is plus a bag of chips.
-Chip is a chip off the old block, the old block being a grandfather who remembers the old days.
+***This Perfect Day***.
+It's everything that Craig cartoon is plus a bag of chips.
+That's because Craig draws maps and Chip draws maps too.
+Or at least he finds and reads them.

+Chip is a chip off the old block, the old block being his grandfather in this idyllic perfect future.
+But grandpa remembers the old days.
 The old days when people were free to choose their own jobs and their own mates.
 The old days came before Ray Kurzweil actually figured out how to shove his soul up Bing's butt.
 Nobody really knows this happened, because that's the nature of wealth and power.
 But clues are left, because even the Illuminati needs new blood.
 And 2nd generation Illuminati are the worst.

 This one I won't spoil for you, because it's such a short and great read.
 It's so much more entertaining than the ones given all the credit, like ***1984***